-Through the selections you made in the survey, you suggest some tension, an uncomfortable feeling of misalignment between some of the things you do and how you would prefer to see yourself.
-You may have been taught certain values, like being a winner, not being a loser, remaining rational at all times, having more to be more.
+YOUR SMI RESPONSES suggest some tension, an uncomfortable feeling of misalignment between some of the things you do and how you would prefer to see yourself.

+You may have been taught certain values, like being a winner, not being a loser, always remaining rational, having more to be more.
 And you became these values.

-But then something has begun to shift and these values don't feel entirely OK any longer.
+But then something began to shift, and these values don't feel entirely OK any longer.
 This may make you feel confused, perhaps a bit guilty at times.
 You may even feel more grateful or indebted to others for their help in your achievements than stubbornly proud of being a self-made person.